Tuesday, October 10, 2017

 So much for George Miller’s 7 +/- 2 rule about the limits of short term memory.
 Even the basic 10 commandments exceed the memory capacity of most persons according to Miller’s memory research.
 Can you recall all 10?

 I recall one because the differences in translation are fascinating.
 It is the sixth commandment (Low Tirzach) – which in ancient Hebrew meant not to murder rather than not to kill, according to the modern English translation of that commandment.
 I used that distinction as my final rebuttal to my professor’s claim that loving vs. obeying was what differentiated Christians and Jews.
 I argued that for Christians, the challenge was never to kill anyone or anything at any time in any circumstance.
 However, for Jews the challenge was never to murder another person.
 He seemed to accept that differentiation, which is still an oversimplification.

 What brought back that conversation from more than 40 years ago was the divisiveness that is so deep and so persistent in America and other places.
-I recently had to admit to my kids – who are all adults now with graduate degrees – that I think things are more deeply divided now than they were when I was refusing to carry a gun as an officer during the Vietnam conflict when sent to an air base in Thailand.
+I recently had to admit to my kids – who are all adults now with graduate degrees – that I think things are more deeply divided now than they were when I, as an intelligence officer during the Vietnam conflict, refused to carry a gun when sent to an air base in Thailand.
 I recall battling bumper stickers from those days saying such things as “America: Love it or Leave” or “America: Change it or Lose it.”

 When one is overcome with hate, one loses oneself.
 My father taught me that.
 When a country is overcome with divisiveness, it loses itself.
 That is my worry in these troubling times.